Principal Wisdom Tettey

-Professor Wisdom J. Tettey is a political scientist and a leading researcher on African diaspora, politics and media.
+Wisdom Tettey is a political scientist and a leading researcher on African diaspora, politics and media, and is presently serving as the vice-president of the University of Toronto and principal of the University of Toronto Scarborough.

-As an undergraduate student at the University of Ghana studying political science and Russian, Tettey spent his third year in Moscow at the height of Mikhail Gorbachev’s perestroika and glasnost programs.
-Soon after, he came to Canada as an international student to pursue a master’s degree in political science at the University of British Columbia (UBC).
+As an undergraduate student at the University of Ghana studying political science and Russian, Professor Tettey spent his third year in Moscow at the height of the significant political transformations in the Soviet Union.
+Soon after completing graduate work in communication studies at the University of Ghana, he came to Canada as an international student to pursue a master’s degree in political science at the University of British Columbia (UBC).
 He holds a PhD in political studies from Queen’s University.